2004 Florida State Seminoles football team: Duke

 The #13 Seminoles handled the Blue Devils in a lop-sided victory driven by Wyatt Sexton's 220 yard second-half.
 Florida State's two touchdowns came off a 45-yard pass from Wyatt Sexton to Chris Davis and a 4-yard run by Lamar Davis.

-@ N.C.
-State
+At NC State

 With the exception of a 44-yard Gary Cisemsia kick, the Seminoles scored only on the ground with rushing touchdowns by Lorenzo Booker and James Coleman.
 N.C.
 State was limited to a paltry 23 rushing yards and 1 for 16 on third down attempts.

 Florida

-Florida won for the first time in Tallahassee since 1986 under Coach Ron Zook.
+Florida won for the first time in Tallahassee since 1986 under head coach Ron Zook.
 The Florida State offense was limited to 1 for 15 on third down conversions although Sexton and Rix threw for a combined 314 yards.